 Are You Scared But Ready For Change?
 Read interviews with those that have recovered

 including Todd Zalkins, Amy Lee Coy, Patty Holloran and Dennis Marcellino.
 Now available on Kindle.
+Can be read on a PC, tablet or Smartphone- no Kindle is required.
 Each has a different story but reached the other side of the struggle.
 See what helped them turn the corner.